coderade/coderade.io-blog/content/post/android/converting-graphic-files-to-webp-format.md

 I'll show you first how to convert a single image file to WebP.

-And I'll do that with the JPG file that's in the drawable resource directory on my project.
+I'll do that with the JPG file that's in the drawable resource directory on my project.

-So, with the Android Studio running (of course :sweat_smile:), I'm going to right click on that JPG file and choose Find Usages (CTRL + F7 on Linux/Windows, CMD + F7 on Mac) and I find a reference to the JPG file here in the `activity_detail.xml` file.
+So, with the Android Studio running (of course :sweat_smile:), I'm going to right click on that JPG file and choose Find Usages (CTRL + F7 on Linux/Windows, CMD + F7 on Mac) and I find a reference to the JPG file that is in the `activity_detail.xml` file.

 ![](/images/posts/android/converting-graphic-files-to-webp-format/webp-activity_xml-context.png)

-On the Design tab for this file, I'll resize that to fit the screen and then shrink down that window so it gets a little bit bigger so we can see what the image looks like:
+On the Design tab for this file, I'll resize that to fit the screen and then shrink down that window so it gets a little bit bigger so we can see how the image looks like:

 ![](/images/posts/android/converting-graphic-files-to-webp-format/design-tab-activity-detail-xml.png)